 The expert team at Thelwell Flooring can help you to decide exactly what combination of primers, epoxy paints and aggregate additives you need for a hospital floor that can take whatever you throw at it.

-We carry out detailed floor preparation to expose the existing surface and to make sure the poured resin adheres well to it, which helps the floor to remain in as-new condition for longer.
+We carry out detailed preparation to expose the existing surface and to make sure the poured resin adheres well to it, which helps the surface to remain in as-new condition for longer.
 Colours, graphics and lettering can be incorporated into the floor itself, or added with epoxy paints once it has been poured.

 The resin sets quickly and seamlessly, so you can start using the new floor as soon as possible – crucial in hospital buildings that cannot be fully closed down during refurbishment work.